ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 ### System Architecture

 ### Android App
-Our device can be controlled by AIOT-PD Android App.
+Our device can be controlled by AIoT-PD Android App.
 You can start/stop the measurement, see your foot pressure destribution and the final result on the App.

 ![app pic][0]
 ## Hardware and Software Setup